I remember my first hour in China.

 The spitting, the smog, the staring and the toilets claim a lot of victims in those first few weeks.

-So, to give you a head start, let me answer some of the most commonly asked questions.
+So, let me answer some of the most commonly asked questions about why the Chinese do what they do.

 Why do Chinese people spit?